What is MLBS?

 Immersion in protected natural areas is a key appeal of MLBS for both research and training.
 The station ( 37.375654° -80.522140°) sits on a remote wooded ridge at an elevation of 1,160m (3,800ft) precisely on the divide between the Atlantic and Mississippi drainage basins in the Appalachian Mountains of southwestern Virginia.
 The Station consists of a forested reserve of 259ha on which UVA holds a renewable 50-year lease.
 Adjoining the station is the Jefferson National Forest, where over 40,470ha of woodland are available for study.
 Of this forest, 4,250ha adjacent to MLBS are designated as NFS Wilderness.
 The Mountain Lake Lodge owns another 1,012ha bordering MLBS, and welcomes its use for teaching and research.
 Mountain Lake itself, which is within walking distance, is the only naturally-formed lake in the unglaciated Appalachians.
 The variety of rich and diverse habitats near MLBS provide excellent opportunities for studies in terrestrial and aquatic field biology.
 Mixed deciduous forests, mountain streams, successional meadows, a large natural lake, ponds, rocky ridges, sphagnum bogs, stands of red spruce, Canadian hemlock, white pine, and both disturbed and virgin habitats are all within walking distance of the Station.
 Because MLBS is located on the eastern continental divide and is surrounded by strong elevational and environmental gradients, it is uniquely situated to provide abundant opportunities for observational and experimental studies on scales relevant to the ecology and evolution of many plant and animal populations.

 The Station maintains over 30 buildings, many of which date from the early 1930s.
-In the past 15 years, UVA has contributed over $2,000,000 to the renovation and new construction of MLBS facilities and equipment, including matching funds for over $500,000 of NSF facilities support in 1991 and 1999 combined.
-In addition to building upgrades and renovation, supported projects in the past 15 years include a new water treatment system, construction of the Wilbur laboratory, construction of a winterized dorm, lead and asbestos abatement, and installation of a station-wide computer network with high-speed internet.
+In the past 20 years, UVA has contributed over $2,000,000 to the renovation and new construction of MLBS facilities and equipment.
+In addition to building upgrades and renovation, supported projects in the past 20 years include a new water treatment system, construction of the Wilbur laboratory, construction of a winterized dorm, lead and asbestos abatement, and installation of a computer network with high-speed internet.
 The semi-open Walton Pavilion was built in the early 1980s.
 The Pavilion is used for group meetings, field trips, and Sunday night cookouts, as well as dances and other recreational functions.

 The Station has two large laboratory buildings.
-Lewis Laboratory houses three teaching classrooms, lab spaces for resident research groups, common-use labs, an auditorium with a projection and sound system, a library (with electronic catalog and networked workstations and printers), the main office, a stockroom, an herbarium, and other collections.
-Available common-use facilities include an electrophoresis and general wet chemistry laboratory, and a DNA extraction facility.
-Wilbur Laboratory, which was completed in 1995 with NSF support, houses an environment-controlled and fully networked computer lab, microscope and image analysis facilities, two environmental rooms for animal husbandry, extended range growth chambers, a fully equipped woodworking shop, and a large (28' x 80') multipurpose room that accommodates a wide variety of indoor research needs.
+Lewis Laboratory houses three teaching classrooms, lab spaces for independent research groups, common-use chemistry and microbiology labs, an auditorium with a projection and sound system, a library with on-line catalog, the main office, a stockroom, an herbarium, and other collections.
+Wilbur Laboratory houses a computer lab, microscope and image analysis facility, two environmental rooms for animal husbandry, extended range growth chambers, a fully equipped woodworking shop, and a large multipurpose room that accommodates a wide variety of indoor research needs.

-Scientific equipment and facilities housed in our lab buildings include GPS, digital surveying, environmental data logging, high quality microscopes (including epiflorescence), digital imaging equipment, balances, incubators, ovens, an autoclave, refrigerators, freezers, a -80C freezer, a laminar flow hood, controlled environment chambers, and a full array of basic field and lab equipment.
-The wet lab in Lewis Hall houses a fume hood and DI water filtration system.
+Scientific equipment and facilities housed in our lab buildings include environmental data logging, GPS, high quality microscopes (including epiflorescence), digital imaging equipment, balances, incubators, ovens, an autoclave, refrigerators, freezers, a -80C freezer, a laminar flow hood, a biosafety cabinet, controlled environment chambers, and a full array of basic field and lab equipment.
+The wet lab in Lewis Hall houses a fume hood, DI and distilled water filtration systems.
 Several research exclosures and a large greenhouse are maintained on site.
 Regular equipment upgrades and replacement are funded annually by UVA.

-The Station maintains a variety of databases including a comprehensive local geographic information system, on-site automated weather station data, historical species lists, biological collection records (a “digital herbarium” project is underway), and a Station publication list dating back to the Station’s founding.
+The Station maintains a variety of databases including a comprehensive local geographic information system, on-site automated weather station data, historical species lists, biological collection records, and a Station publication list dating back to the Station’s founding.
 NADP/NTN Monitoring Location VA13 – “Horton Station” is 4km from the station, and data are available online.
 NCDC/NOAA data were collected at MLBS between 1971 and 1997 and are also available online.

 Housing and dining facilities